 Skin Image

 To make a skin file you must first create an image file.
-This can be a PNG file, JPG file,
+This must be a PNG file that should have

 The skin image will contain all the square images needed to make a complete skin.
 The images